hhtokpinar/sqfEntity/README.md

 Leave the job to SqfEntitiy for CRUD operations.
 Do easyly and faster adding tables, adding columns, defining multiple tables, etc. with the help of DbModel object

+Open downloaded folder named sqflite-master in VSCode and Click "Get Packages" button in the alert window that "Some packages are missing or out of date, would you like to get them now?"

 ## Getting Started